- Identify tools you can use to promote healthy habits like fitness and good nutrition.

 To make sure children stay safe and healthy outdoors, follow these precautions:

 - Make sure each child is dressed for the weather.
 Encourage parents to dress children in layers that can be easily removed if needed.

-- Have extra clean mittens, jackets, and hats available if a child does not have appropriate gear.
+- Have extra clean mittens, jackets, and hats available for children who do not have appropriate clothing.

 - Make sure all the clothing a child is wearing is dry.